 You have figured out which car you want, found a few examples and are ready to reach out to dealers.
 How do you negotiate for your first car?
 It can be a tricky process, regardless of whether the car is new or used.
 We asked Cars.com editors, who have collectively bought dozens of cars over the past decade, for some tips.
 Here’s what we came up with:

-Research before you go, but be flexible: A car is a major purchase, and it deserves a lot of research before you hit the showroom.
+Research before you go, but be flexible: A car is a major purchase, and it deserves a lot of research before you hit the showroom, or begin the online negotiation process.

 It’s all about being knowledgeable.
 Know what your trade-in is worth from the high end to the low end.
 Know exactly what car you want and what the price should be.
 Research the incentives.
-Go in armed with as much information as you can gather.
+Arm yourself with as much information as you can gather.

 Be flexible.
 You won’t have much leverage if you want that Oxford green wagon with the moonroof and there’s only one near you.
 On your prospective model, be flexible on features or colors, and you may be able to grab a deal.

-Start with the out-the-door price: For dealers, ask via email for the best Internet price out-the-door, meaning the total of price, taxes and any fees.
+For dealers, ask via email for the best internet price out-the-door, meaning the total of price, taxes and any fees.
 That should be your starting point for negotiations, not a price before fees or (worse yet) a monthly payment.

 You might be surprised to find that a dealer’s initial offer is the best one, but you won’t know it unless you shop around.